 I’ll rotisserie it on the grill if I want the best flavor.

 I only use one cut when I rotisserie roast my venison: the sirloin tip.
 It’s a nice perfect football shape.
 It’s consistent in size and large enough for nice sandwich slices (or however you want to cut it).
-The only problem: it’s perfect for making corned venison!
+The only problem: it’s perfect for making corned venison (see how to corn meat here)!
 Corned venison is one of my favorite foods – and you only get two sirloin tips per deer – so that’s my little personal dilemma.

 - venison sirloin tip